 The first step would be to write down possible plot lines.
 You could also do this after you’ve finished your draft if you’re not sure about the plot.
 Try to think of a few different or unexpected ideas that are interesting and would keep your audience hooked.

 Always make sure to create a captivating introduction.
-This is where you introduce the setting and protagonist of your mystery novel.
+This is where you introduce the setting and protagonist of your mystery writing.
 You can also introduce the antagonist or describe the crime in the beginning.

 Step 2: Create Characters